-Use of media can save lives in bad stormsDecember 20th, 2013 in Health /
+Use of media can save lives in bad stormsDecember 20, 2013 in Medicine & Health / Health

 The number and intensity of storms and other extreme weather events are on the increase all over the world.
 The latest study by the Medical University of Vienna in cooperation with the US Centers for Disease Control and Prevention (CDC) uses the example of one of the largest American series of tornados of all times to show that the risk of injury can be reduced significantly with the use of certain media.